polytypic/NetOptics/README.md

 focus on the target data structure.
 If there are no focuses, `view` will raise an exception.
 Likewise, the `invertI` combinator and the `review` operation require an (explicitly constructed) isomorphism or composition thereof.
-If the given optic is not an explicitly constructed isomorphism, full application of `invertI` or `review` will raise an exception.
+If the given optic is not an explicitly constructed isomorphism, `invertI` and `review` will raise an exception.

 **NOTE:** I have not explored a design that would use phantom types to track all the details required to avoid exceptions in the course of prototyping this